viamrobotics/canon/README.md

 `go install github.com/viamrobotics/canon@latest`

 Make sure your GOBIN is in your PATH.
-If not, you can add it with something like:
+If not, you can temporarily add it with something like:
-`export PATH="$PATH:~/go/bin"`
+`export PATH="$(go env GOPATH)/bin:$PATH"`
 Note: This path may vary.
 See https://go.dev/ref/mod#go-install for details.

 ## Usage